 - An increasing number of Irish have time-shifted their viewing habits by first using their VCRs and now their PVRs.

 noun(time shift) Back to top

-- A movement from one period in time to another, especially in a play or film: the technical problems involved in the time shiftMore example sentences
+A movement from one period in time to another, especially in a play or movie.

 - In a piece of theatrical brio, she imposes a time shift, a second storyline involving the Victorian family who once occupied Elizabeth's house - and a ghost.